praneethsonu/AWS-Three-Tier-Web-App/README.md

   - **Multi-AZ Setup**: Ensures high availability and fault tolerance by replicating data across multiple availability zones.
   - **Data Retrieval and Manipulation**: Handles queries and transactions from the application tier to manage the data.

+### Additional Components
+#### Load Balancing, Health Checks, Auto Scaling Groups, AWS Certificate Manager (ACM), Amazon Route 53.

+### Summary
+This architecture ensures high availability, scalability, and reliability by distributing the load, monitoring instance health, and scaling resources dynamically.
+The web tier serves the front-end and routes API calls, the application tier handles business logic and interacts with the database, and the database tier provides robust data storage and retrieval.